 - Tour fees are required per person, sixteen years and older unless you have a National Park Service Pass.
 Anyone with a permanent disability is encouraged to get an Access Pass to all federal land sites.
 For more information call the site at (440) 255-8722.

 - The parking lot is located behind the Visitor Center and has two accessible parking spaces for vehicles that have a placard.

 - The picnic area has one picnic table on a paved area for easy wheelchair access

 - Restrooms are located in the building directly parallel to the Visitor Center.
 The doors do not open automatically.
 There is one stall designated as accessible with a wide space for wheelchairs.
 On the wall next to the toilet is a grab-bar for assistance.
-Both sinks can be rolled up to and the hand dryer/paper towel dispenser are also lowered for access.
+Both sinks can be rolled up under with a wheelchair, and the hand dryer/paper towel dispenser is also lowered for access.